RaspAP/raspap-docs/docs/ap-basics.md

 ### Diagnosing problems
 Look for any reported errors logged by the `hostapd`, `dhcpcd` or `dnsmasq` services.
 In most cases, errors thrown by one or more of these services have been discussed in various online forums.
 Start by searching the official [Raspberry Pi forums](https://www.raspberrypi.org/forums/) or [Raspberry Pi on Stack Exchange](https://raspberrypi.stackexchange.com/).
 Chances are the problems with your AP have been discussed and answered before.

-The RaspAP [FAQ](faq.md) is a rich source of troubleshooting info that is continuously updated with answers to the most commonly asked questions.
+For additional help and advice, the [FAQ](faq.md) is a rich source of troubleshooting info that is continuously updated with answers to the most commonly asked questions.
+For issues not covered in the FAQ, you may find many topics in [RaspAP discussions](https://github.com/RaspAP/raspap-webgui/discussions) and the [RaspAP subreddit](https://reddit.com/r/RaspAP).

 > :information_source: **Protip:** Capture output from the Linux kernel's message buffer with `dmesg` to help diagnose failure events.
 Read the last 100 lines with `dmesg | tail -100` and look for any anomalies.